prenderj/variant_tutorial/README.md

 # Session 1: Variant calling with GATK

 ## Dataset
 This tutorial will take you through the process of calling variants with GATK using cattle whole genome sequencing data.
 There are 2 bam files (aligned with BWA), each corresponding to a different cow.
-These contain all the reads mapping to an approximately 4Mb region centred around the cow Leptin gene on chromosome 4.
+These contain all the reads mapping to an approximately 4Mb region centred around the cow Leptin gene on chromosome 4 (you can view the region here: http://www.ensembl.org/Bos_taurus/Location/Overview?r=4%3A91249874-95266624).

 Programs required:
 *	R (https://cran.r-project.org/)